APS helps adults in danger of abuse, neglect or exploitation. If you or someone you know needs help, refer them to APS by calling 718-557-1399.

 - helping you apply for public benefits

-- referrals for psychiatric and/or medical examination and ongoing care
+- referring you for psychiatric and/or medical examination and care

-- referrals to the NYPD and District Attorney to address allegations of exploitation and abuse
+- referring to the NYPD and District Attorney to address allegations of exploitation and abuse

 - heavy-duty cleaning services